 Vulnerable Beneficiaries Trusts are drawn up for those who are physically or mentally challenged, or they’re under the age of 18, and their parents have died.
 They’re eligible for special treatment when it comes to capital gains taxed and income, provided that it’s a qualifying trust, where the person who establishes it doesn’t get any benefits from it.

-One can use a Business Trust to ensure that when a partner or shareholder passes away, the capital paid out on their death, usually through a Life Assurance Policy7, is paid out to the remaining stakeholders or partners in an organisation.
+One can use a Business Trust to ensure that when a partner or shareholder passes away, the capital paid out on their death, usually through a Life Assurance Policy, is paid out to the remaining stakeholders or partners in an organization.
 The partners can use the capital to purchase back the shares of the firm from the deceased’s estate so that the control of the firm remains at the hands of the other shareholders or partners.

-However, to be able to buy the deceased’s shares, the shareholders or partners have to sign a cross option agreement.
+However, to be able to buy the deceased’s shares, the shareholders or partners have to sign a cross-option agreement.